 When I was a teacher, I taught large numbers of students from immigrant families.
 I enjoyed these students, and the mutual respect that we shared was very strong.
 I can remember many instances when a student from a family of immigrants, just like my non-immigrant families, would forget that I was their teacher and we were at school; they would accidentally call me "dad."
 This inadvertent error was followed with a sheepish grin and sometimes followed with an apology.
-I always set their minds at ease and told them, "I am not their dad, but understood that this was a mistake that could happen and that I was honored that they would make this mistake."
-I never took offense at this and just realized that I had made serious connections with students, who would make this error.
+I always set their minds at ease and told them, "I am not your dad, but I understand that this was a mistake that could happen, and I am honored that you would make this mistake."
+I never took offense at this and just realized that I had made serious connections with students who would make this error.

 The Brave Adventurers Who Came to a New Land